silverstripe/silverstripe-populate/README.md

 *truncate_objects*

 An array of ClassName's whose instances are to be removed from the database prior to importing.
 Useful to prevent multiple copies of populated content from being imported.
-You should truncate any objects you create.
-(Supports Fluent and Versioned objects)
+It's recommended to truncate any objects you create, to ensure you can re-run `PopulateTask` as often as you want during development and get a consistent database state.
+This supports Versioned objects (like `SiteTree`) and [Fluent](https://addons.silverstripe.org/add-ons/tractorcow/silverstripe-fluent) (if the module is installed).

 ```yaml
 DNADesign\Populate\Populate: